 Learn to make choices that lead to living a healthy life.
-Students learn to develop and maintain healthy habits, such as eating healthy foods, getting enough sleep and water and making physical activity a regular part of their lives.
+Develop and maintain healthy habits, such as eating healthy foods, getting enough sleep and water and making physical activity a regular part of life.
 Includes weekly social skills focus on socially expected interactions, conversation starters, and how to deal with fear and worry.
-During lab hours, students practice self-care, home-care and cooking skills.